But what exactly is BTR exactly? Below, we address the most common myths to give a clearer view and separate fact from fiction.

 BTR falls under this, but refers exclusively to properties purpose-built for renters.
 They must include at least 50 homes, and be owned and managed by one landlord with dedicated on-site management.

 Designed specifically for renting communities, there’s typically greater consideration of amenities and services, and a larger emphasis on lifestyle.
-At Vertus, for example, residents will have access to exclusive Club Vertus amenities including a bar, lounge and terrace, as well as a constantly updated events programme.
+At Vertus, for example, residents will have access to exclusive Vertus Plus amenities including a bar, lounge and terrace, as well as a constantly updated events programme.

 “It’s the same as co-living.”